lanthale/PhotoSlide/README.md

 - On Windows install WiX 3.xx tools, On OSX install XCode including CMD tools
 - Run maven with: mvn clean install -Ppackage -f PhotoSlide/pom.xml

-If you are stuck at JDK 11 than remove in pom.xml the dependency for librawfx and comment in App.java out the line `RAWImageLoaderFactory.install();` and you are ready to build it under JDK11.
+If you are stuck at JDK 11 than remove in pom.xml the dependency for librawfx/libheiffx and comment in App.java out the line `RAWImageLoaderFactory.install();` and you are ready to build it under JDK11.

 The maven file is downloading every dependency automatically in the background.